OffCourse/offcourse-documentation-middleman/readme.md

 Master branch builds automatically to: [http://info-staging.offcourse.io](http://info-staging.offcourse.io) [![Build Status](https://travis-ci.org/OffCourse/offcourse-info.svg?branch=master)](https://travis-ci.org/OffCourse/offcourse-info)

+The builds will take about 30 seconds to a minute to complete.
+After a succesfull build Github pages has to regenerate the site, which might take a bit of time too.

 ## Technical info

 This site is build with the static site generator Middleman